 1 Scope

-Editor’s Note: This clause will outline that the present document contains scope

 The present document contains requirements and test cases that are specific to the NSSAAF network product class.
 It refers to the Catalogue of General Security Assurance Requirements and formulates specific adaptions of the requirements and test cases, as well as specifying requirements and test cases unique to the NSSAAF network product class.

 2 References